-In addition, a business league must represent an entire industry or industry segment within a particular area.
-That means that businesses with a specific brand would not qualify.
-On the other hand, chambers of commerce and boards of trade promote the interests of all businesses within a particular category in a given area, such as San Francisco or the greater Chicago area.
+These types of organizations have a business purpose but do not provide services for individuals, only the group.
+A business league must also represent an entire industry or industry segment within a particular area, which means that businesses with a specific brand would not qualify.
+On the other hand, chambers of commerce and boards of trade promote all businesses' interests within a particular category in a given area, such as San Francisco or the greater Chicago area.

 - Organizational activities

 - Present and future sources of funding